Today’s Veterinary Business Staff

 Expansion is on the horizon for American Veterinary Group, the owner of 46 hospitals in six states, after the company agreed to an investment deal with the private equity firm Oak Hill Capital.

-Details of the transaction were not revealed.
+Details of the sale by Trive Capital, another private equity firm, to Oak Hill were not revealed.
 Oak Hill invested an undisclosed sum in the much-larger VetCor veterinary hospital network in 2018.

 American Veterinary Group, founded in 2015, owns and manages general practice and urgent care hospitals in Florida, Georgia, North Carolina, Oklahoma, South Carolina and Texas.
 Acquired hospitals keep their medical teams, identify and culture.